sourcegraph/about/projects/acls.md

 // because it's good to give that responsibility to the AuthzProvider in case API rate limits
 // are a concern.
 type IdentityToAuthzIDMapper interface {
-    // AuthzID returns the authzID to use for the given authzProvider.
+    // AuthzID returns the authzID to use for the given AuthzProvider.
 This will
     // be the identity function in most cases.
 Returns the empty string if no authz identity
     // matches.
-    AuthzID(userID string, authzProvider AuthzProvider) (authzID string) }
+    AuthzID(u UserID, a AuthzProvider) AuthzID
+}

 ```